 The Sport and Fitness Management Program at Troy University is committed to providing students with the highest quality educational experiences so that they will be prepared to meet the many demands and challenges of sport and fitness management in the 21st century.
-The purpose of the Sport and Fitness Management degree program is to provide students seeking an interdisciplinary approach to the fields of sport/exercise, marketing, and management with business, management, and administrative skills management students will choose to concentrate in sport management, recreation management, exercise performance, health promotion, or athletics.
+The purpose of the Sport and Fitness Management degree program is to provide students seeking an interdisciplinary approach to the fields of sport/exercise, marketing, and management with business, management, and administrative skills from a sport/fitness perspective.
+Within Sport and Fitness Management students will choose to concentrate in sport management, recreation management, exercise performance, health promotion, or athletics.
 The program prepares the student for careers in managerial positions in the above-listed professional areas.